Last Updated on 23/01/2022

 Hang up your clothes and arrange your undergarments and socks in neat stacks in the closet.
 Stow any extra shoes you brought on the lower shelf or cubby of the closet.

-I prefer to avoid using any of the hotel room drawers because it’s too easy to leave things behind in them.
+I prefer to avoid using any of the hotel room drawers.
+It’s just too easy to leave things behind in them.
 Instead I place everything I’ve brought with me in terms of clothing and footwear in the wardrobe.

 I’ve stayed in some pretty darn expensive, much-hyped hotels (hello, Ace) on a regular basis, which had absolutely no space around or above the sink to put anything.
 It’s a nightmare.
 Especially when you’re paying $375 a night, yet find a cockroach staring at you one evening while you’re reading in bed.
 I kid you not.